xocite/plktio/src/posts/2019/August/rhcsa-prep-p2.md

 Man pages can be read with `man command`.
 It's split into sections (see `man man`) and you'll probably only need to know sections 1 (executable programs), 5 (file formats), and 8 (system administration commands).

 ## Info documents
 Consider info documents a newer, more comprehensive version of man pages.
 Typically man pages will be enough to understand how to run the program but you'll find that GNU utilities have a very well written info document.
 Open them with `info command`.

+## /usr/share/doc
+Often the `/usr/share/doc` directory contains a lot more details and sample configuration files.
+Keep that in mind if you need to start a service or define a configuration and you don't know how to get started.
+Use grep to find the service/config name and work from there.